thomie/ghc/docs/users_guide/glasgow_exts.rst

    strictness annotations.
 A "type" of this form can appear only in a constructor signature.)

--  Record updates are allowed with GADT-style declarations, only fields that have the following property: the type of the field mentions no existential type variables.
+-  Record updates are allowed with GADT-style declarations, but only for fields that have the following property: the type of the field mentions no existential type variables.